robester0403/robester0403/README.md

 This is the place where I store my coding explorations and ~~attempt to~~ disrupt the status quo!

 🔭  I’m currently working on a collaborative project and websites for other professionals
-🌱  I’m currently polishing up my AWS and finishing my portfolio
+🌱  Recently, I have been polishing up my AWS and finishing my portfolio
-💬  Ask me about Javascript/Typescript or /React/Express/Node
+💬  Ask me about Javascript/Typescript or React/Express/Node
 📫  How to reach me: Through my LinkedIn below!
 :meat_on_bone: Fun fact: I love slow cooked smoked BBQ and helping other professionals to start coding!